git-bug/git-bug/CONTRIBUTING.md

 ## Checks

-CI checks that the Go code is formatted (`gofmt -l`) and that the generated files below are up to date. `make secure` checks dependencies for known vulnerabilities.
+CI checks that the Go code is formatted (`gofmt -l`), that the generated files below are up to date, and that no dependency has a known vulnerability reachable from our code.
+That last one is `make secure` locally.

 The man pages in `doc/man` and the shell completions in `misc/completion` are generated from the command tree and committed to the repository.
 If you add or